vectorbite/VectorBiteDataPlatform/static/docs/vecdyn/database.md

 The database back-end consists of five tables:

-The **Publication Information Table**  captures general information about the dataset e.g. titles,  descriptions,  who collected the data and data usage rights.
+The **Publication Information Table**  captures general information about the data-set e.g. titles,  descriptions,  who collected the data and data usage rights.

 The **Study Meta Data Table** captures information describing what was collected or observed, how this was achieved,  and general details about where sampling took place.
-Data in this table captures information that tends to be repeated in population abundance datasets, therefore storing this information once saves storage space improving the scalability of the database.
+Data in this table captures information that tends to be repeated in population abundance data-sets, therefore storing this information once saves storage space improving the scalability of the database.

 The **Time Series Data Table** captures all the information required to produce a Time-Series.
 Each row should represent a separate observation, at a particular point in time and provide a value for the entity sampled.
 This table can also capture detailed temporal and spatial information about a sample/observation site e.g. specific coordinates of a trap, environmental characteristics or specific weather conditions at the time of sampling.

 The **Taxonomic Information Table**  is a database table which is used to standardise all  taxonomic information uploaded into the database.
 It has been adapted from [GBIF Backbone Taxonomy](https://www.gbif.org/en/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c), which is the most comprehensive and authoritative global index of species currently available.
 This enables  front-end search (querying) facilities to use internationally recognised naming conventions thus improving the usability of the web application.

-The **Geographic Database Table** is used to standardize all geographic information that is stored in the database.
-[The Global Administrative Unit Layers (GAUL) 2014 dataset](http://www.fao.org/geonetwork/srv/en/metadata.show?id=12691) is a spatial database that systematizes global administrative regions with a unified coding system at country, first (e.g. departments) and second administrative levels (e.g. districts).
+The **Geographic Database Table** is used to standardise all geographic information that is stored in the database.
+[The Global Administrative Unit Layers (GAUL) 2014 ](http://www.fao.org/geonetwork/srv/en/metadata.show?id=12691) data-set is a spatial database that systematises global administrative regions with a unified coding system at country, first (e.g. departments) and second administrative levels (e.g. districts).
 Each Administrative unit is assigned a unique ID and is connected to a spatial polygon.
-Standardizing  geographic information will allow users to query data spatially or by using a structured keyword search facility.
+Standardising  geographic information will allow users to query data spatially or by using a structured keyword search facility.

 ## Temporal referencing